mpsych/mpsych.org/ai/index.md

   <h2 style="color: #007BFF;">Do you know where to find the most powerful computers on UMass Boston's campus?</h2>

-  <p>You can find us at <strong>AI Core Facilities</strong> — the central hub for cutting-edge research, scientific computing, and AI innovation at UMass Boston.</p>
+  <p>You can find us at <strong style="color: #007BFF;">AI Core Facilities</strong> — the central hub for cutting-edge research, scientific computing, and AI innovation at UMass Boston.</p>

   <p>
     The facility is led by <em><a href="https://www.linkedin.com/in/haehn" target="_blank" style="color: #007BFF; text-decoration: none;">Professor Daniel Haehn</a></em> (Director) and